apache/superset/docs/installation.rst

 `Gunicorn documentation <https://docs.gunicorn.org/en/stable/design.html>`_
 for more information.

-Note that *gunicorn* does not
+Note that the development web
-work on Windows so the `superset runserver` command is not expected to work in that context.
-Also, note that the development web server (`superset runserver -d`) is not intended for production use.
+server (`superset run` or `flask run`) is not intended for production use.

 If not using gunicorn, you may want to disable the use of flask-compress by setting `ENABLE_FLASK_COMPRESS = False` in your `superset_config.py`